Rare groove

-Rare groove is music that is very hard to source or relatively obscure.
+Rare groove is music that is obscure or very hard to source.
 Rare groove is primarily associated with funk, R&B and jazz funk, but is also connected to subgenres including jazz rock, reggae, Latin jazz, soul, rock music, northern soul, and disco.
 Vinyl records that fall into this category generally have high re-sale prices.
-Rare groove records have been sought by not only collectors and lovers of this type of music, but also by hip hop artists and producers.
+Rare groove records have been sought by not only collectors and lovers of this type of music, but also by hip-hop artists and producers.

 Online music retailers sell a wide selection of rare groove at more affordable prices, offering fast downloads in digital format.
 This availability and ease of access has brought about a resurgence of the genre in recent years.

 History and development

 Collecting rare vinyl records is an important aspect of the rare groove scene.

 In the UK, the term 'rare groove' was originally coined by the British DJ Norman Jay, after his The Original Rare Groove Show on pirate radio station Kiss 94 FM (the progenitor of Kiss 100 London).
 While Norman Jay was actually a witness to, and participant in, the 1970s underground sub-culture of American obscure import music, the person who actually gave rise to the genre (some even credit him with the revival of James Brown's career), although there was no name for it at the time, was underground DJ Barrie Sharpe and Lascelles Gordon (previously with the Brand New Heavies).
 Both played that brand of obscure American import records, 7" and albums ("looking back retrospectively"), that they had in their collection.
 These were bought from such specialist import record shops such as Moondogs in East Ham, and Contempo record shop at 42 Hanway Street in the West end of London, owned by John Abbey, founder of Blues & Soul magazine.
 The magazine also had their own record label (also called Contempo), releasing music from the 1970s which, starting in 1984, played at a club previously known as Whisky-A-Go-Go, founded by Rene Gelston in Wardour Street, Soho (which would later become known as The Wag).

 Norman Jay's show was a collaboration with DJ Judge Jules and featured a mainly urban soundtrack from the 1970s and 1980s mixed with early house music.
 Tracks similar to "rare grooves" had begun to see a following in the 1970s Northern soul movement, which curated a collection of rare and obscure soul records for play in dance clubs.